mahmoudossama10/Nawy-assessment/README.md

 - Set `DATABASE_URL`, `PORT`, `NEXT_PUBLIC_API_BASE_URL`, and `API_BASE_URL` per environment.
 - Use `npm run build` followed by `npm run start` within each service for production.
 - Prisma migrations can be applied via `npx prisma migrate deploy` (backend).

-## Access for Reviewers

-If the repository is private, grant read access to `NawyDevHiring` (dev.hiring@nawy.com).

----

-Built with ❤️ for the Nawy engineering challenge.